Skip to main content

 Troubleshooting

-• Check that the token has the necessary permissions
+• Check that the token belongs to the same organization as the repository

 • Confirm the variable is available (not protected when running on non-protected branches)